GraczykowskiMichal/order-book-simulator/README.md

 ## Requirements
 Java SE Development Kit 8 is required to build the project.
-You can download it from here http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html
+You can download it from here http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html.

 ## Build instructions
 git clone https://github.com/GraczykowskiMichal/order-book-simulator
 cd order-book-simulator/src
 javac -cp ../jars/json.jar *.java

 You can also open it as a project in IDE, such as IntelliJ IDEA.
-Do not forget to add json.jar
+Do not forget to attach json.jar.

 ## Run instructions
 java -cp .:../jars/json.jar OrderBook